flectra-hq/flectra/doc/setup/install.rst

 Repository
 ^^^^^^^^^^

-Odoo S.A. provides a repository that can be used with  Debian and Ubuntu distributions.
-It can be used to install Odoo Community Edition by executing the following commands as root:
+Flectra S.A. provides a repository that can be used with  Debian and Ubuntu distributions.
+It can be used to install Flectra Community Edition by executing the following commands as root:

 .. code-block:: console

-    # wget -O - https://nightly.odoo.com/odoo.key | apt-key add -
+    # wget -O - https://nightly.flectra.com/flectra.key | apt-key add -
-    # echo "deb http://nightly.odoo.com/11.0/nightly/deb/ ./" >> /etc/apt/sources.list.d/odoo.list
+    # echo "deb http://nightly.flectra.com/11.0/nightly/deb/ ./" >> /etc/apt/sources.list.d/flectra.list
-    # apt-get update && apt-get install odoo
+    # apt-get update && apt-get install flectra

 You can then use the usual ``apt-get upgrade`` command to keep your installation up-to-date.